*This post may contain affiliate links, please see my disclosure

 Pay For Food With Credit Card Rewards

 For this, we’ll need a good cash back rewards card.
 I chose the Chase Sapphire Preferred card.
-It gives you 40,000 bonus points after $3,000 spent in 3 months, plus 5,000 bonus points when you add another authorized user.
 The points are more versatile, and can be converted to cash, or transferred to a partner hotel or airline.

 But, Where Are You Staying?